mnagy94/jexer/README.md

 Roadmap
 -------

-Many tasks remain before calling this version 1.0:
+Many tasks remain before calling this version 1.0.
+See docs/TODO.md for the complete list of tasks.

-0.0.4

-- TStatusBar
-- TEditor
-- TWindow
-  - "Smart placement" for new windows

-0.0.5: BUG HUNT

-- Swing performance is better, triple-buffering appears to have helped.

-0.1.0: BETA RELEASE

-- TSpinner
-- TComboBox
-- TCalendar

-Wishlist features (2.0):

-- TTerminal
-  - Handle resize events (pass to child process)
-- Screen
-  - Allow complex characters in putCharXY() and detect them in putStringXY().
-- Drag and drop
-  - TEditor
-  - TField
-  - TText
-  - TTerminal
-  - TComboBox